gbogard/markdown-notepad/data/Example.md

 # So, how does it work exactly ?

-Here is a list of the main third parties technologies used to built this project :
+Here is a list of the main third-party technologies used to built this project :

 ## Back-end